jeremytammik/tbc/a/1980_multiple_updater.md

 **Question:** Looking at
 the [SetExecutionOrder method](https://www.revitapidocs.com/2023/87d62116-cdb4-efc4-e2e2-e4f5b41b3441.htm)...
-We have about eight IUpdaters in our addin and have the need to specify the order in which they fire.
+We have about eight IUpdaters in our add-in and have the need to specify the order in which they fire.

 Has anyone had this need and if so, do you know if you can set the order of more than two?